VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_11_AssociativeContainers/notes.md

     * std::pair<T1,T2>(t1,t2) : t1, t2 are objects of T1, T2 type respectively

 ## unordered maps and unordered sets
-- elements are unordered,Unordered containers use the key type’s == operator and an object of type hash<key_type> to organizetheir elements.
+- elements are unordered,Unordered containers use the key type’s == operator and an object of type hash<key_type> to organize their elements.
 - elements are stored in different buckets, based on the hash codes and '==' operator is used for comparing keys
 - hash code is generated against the keys, key are accordingly stored in buckets
     * hash code should be same for keys with same value